 - Further Mathematics

 Most Departments at Warminster School arrange Sixth Form trips to lectures, plays, films or exhibitions.
-Such visits and experiences outside School provide stimulation and interest, and we encourage as many Sixth Formers as possible to attend.
+Such visits and experiences provide stimulation and interest, and we encourage as many sixth formers as possible to attend.

 In both the IB and the A Level courses, we provide a wide range of subjects to choose from and a good selection of subject combinations.
-We also provide pupils with thorough and up to date careers advice to ensure they choose subjects to match their university or career ambitions.
+We also provide pupils with thorough and relevant careers advice to ensure they choose subjects to match their university or career ambitions.

 Set sizes in the Sixth Form are relatively small so pupils receive the individual attention that is often key to success.
 We do expect our pupils to take more responsibility for their work in the Sixth Form and to study with a greater degree of independence.
 At the same time we understand that study at this level is challenging and pupils will be fully supported throughout the two years.